hunghhdev/pgcache/README.md

 ## Features

-- Use PostgreSQL as a key-value cache storage
+- Use PostgreSQL as a key-value cache storage with UNLOGGED tables for optimal performance
 - Simple API with get/put/evict operations
 - Support for TTL (Time-To-Live) on cache entries
 - Automatic serialization/deserialization of Java objects to/from JSON
+- Leverages PostgreSQL's JSONB and GIN indexes for efficient storage and querying
 - No external dependencies outside of PostgreSQL and Jackson
 - Java 11+ compatible